thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-a-tale-of-two-teams.md

-Whenever I suggest trunk-based development, especially in front of experienced, skilled engineers, I always get that same reaction: People stare at me like I am a retarded moron. "*Are you insane?
+Whenever I suggest trunk-based development, especially in front of experienced, skilled engineers, I always get that same reaction: People stare at me like I am an idiot. "*Are you insane?
 Branching is a commonly accepted practice in the industry.
 Are you suggesting to have the whole team committing immediately into mainline?
 It will be a mess.
 We will have to merge conflicts all over the place!*".